vinaybommana/vinaybommana.github.io/_posts/2018-09-01-thoughts-about-IT.md

 The Novel starts with a small boy - George Denborough - playing on a stormy morning with a paper boat made by his brother, Bill Denborough - who is sort of the hero of this novel.
+We are introduced to the elephant in the room - Pennywise The Clown in the second page itself.

 As in any horror novel, George is killed by Pennywise the clown by amputating off his hand from the body.
 The Scene is horrifying